Striker (miniatures game): Reception

-In the July 1982 edition of The Space Gamer (Issue No. 53), William A. Barton gave a thumbs up, saying, "Striker is probably the most thorough, well-conceived and worthwhile set of miniatures rules yet published for SF or any post-19th century conflict.
+In the July 1982 edition of The Space Gamer (Issue #53), William A. Barton gave a thumbs up, saying, "Striker is probably the most thorough, well-conceived and worthwhile set of miniatures rules yet published for SF or any post-19th century conflict.
 I heartily recommend it to Traveller players and miniature enthusiasts and look forward to future expansions."

 Andy Slack reviewed Striker for White Dwarf #33, giving it an overall rating of 6 out of 10, and stated that "it covers and integrates all the elements of the Traveller combat environment for the first time, and allows vehicle design – although the game is enjoyable in its own right, and perfectly playable as a stand-alone set of miniatures rules; however, referees and players do have limited time available, and I for one prefer to spend it playing rather than designing tanks.
 The clean simplicity of Traveller is getting lost in a maze of calculations.
 Still, Striker, is believable and fun."

 In the Fall 1983 edition of Ares (Issue 15), Thomas J. Thomas liked the well-organized "clear and concise" rules, and especially admired the fact that they were cross-referenced.
 Thomas also thought the command and initiative rules "demonstrate the limits on both a commander's time and the varying abilities of troops to respond to changing situations."
 However, he thought the need for written orders might be a problem for some players, and he criticized the use of the phrase "all statements must be clear and unambiguous", arguing that the statement itself was ambiguous.
 Thomas also thought the process for designing vehicles and aircraft was "incredibly time-consuming."
 He concluded with a strong recommendation for beginning miniatures players, stating, "Striker presents a significant advance for miniatures games...
 Though not without its flaws, Striker, nevertheless, is probably the most interesting and coherent modern miniatures game available."